codio/knowledge/source/instructors/setupcourses/course-contact.rst

 .. meta::
-   :description: Course Contact URL
+   :description: Use the Course Contact URL to specify links that will be available for students for support purposes

 .. _course-contact-url:

 Course contact URL
 ==================

-Contact URL's can be set at the course level so if you have specific areas/forums for your courses for students to raise questions, you can set the contact URL's there and it will override the :ref:`Organisation Contact URL <org-contact-url>` if set.
-You can set as many options as you require and also define the default option that will be checked automatically for the students.
+Contact URLs can be set at the course level to direct students to specific areas or forums for your course where they can raise questions.
+The contact URLs will override the setting in :ref:`Organization Contact URL <org-contact-url>`.
+You can set multiple options and specify a default option for students.

-Students will then be shown all the options in addition to contact Codio directly if they have a problem accessing the Codio platform, or loading a assignment.
+When students access the Support Chat they will be shown the options you have specified along with an option to contact Codio directly if they have a problem accessing the Codio platform.

   .. image:: /img/manage_organization/studentoptions.png
      :alt: Student options